MigrainePsylobster/Patreon-Video-Downloader/README.md

 ### Installation

+1. Click on the green button "<> Code" and choose download ZIP

-1. run Setup.bat
+2. run Setup.bat
 This will make a python venv, no need to global installation

-2. run start.bat
+3. run start.bat
 This will start the application GUI

+### Uninstallation

+1. delete folder "venv"
+2. delete the hole zip

 ## How to Use